Dogecon/siteMVP/mainpages/aboutus.md

   </div>
 </div>

-Many more amazing humans are in various talks about participation, and you're welcome to become one of them!
-Just email us at carpelunam AT gmail DOT com.
+Sign up to volunteer in exchange for a ticket on our "Get Involved" page.

 <h2 id='mission'> Our Mission </h2>

 Dogecon 2018 started as a beautiful meme dream around the end of this past January, with a group of Vancouver decentralists imagining a complex and innovative celebration of this Year of the Doge.
 Everytime we hit a crossroads between doing this the normal way, and “forking” in a more radically playful direction, we tried to stay true to the latter path.
+We're most of the way to the finish line and have some wild participatory shenanigans planned.
+Do consider joining us!

 {:.shrinkpic}
 ![Moses Shibe](/images/mosesdoge.jpg)